alex123098/my-dotfiles/README.md

 # This repo

-This repo just contains a collection of my dotfiles and a couple of scripts that I use day-to-day.
+This is just a collection of my dotfiles and a couple of scripts that I use day-to-day.

 ## Installation

 Make sure you have `stow` installed.

-Clone this repo somewhere, I keep it directly in my home directory like so: `~/.dotfiles` Then just `cd` into the repo dir and run:
+Clone this repo somewhere, I keep it under my home directory like so: `~/.dotfiles` Then just `cd` into the repo dir and run:

 ```bash